Keywords-AI/keywordsai_samples_frank/crypto_bot04/README.md

-# 🤖 AI Crypto Trading Bot
+# 🤖 AI Crypto Trading Bot (Please Read)

 A sophisticated crypto trading bot powered by GPT-4o with real-time monitoring and Keywords AI logging integration.
-Perfect for YouTube demonstrations and educational purposes.
+Only test for Coinbase Sandbox now!!!!!!!

 ## ✨ Features